 - Get a confidential address and confidentiality for children: Safe at Home, California Secretary of State

-The California Victim Compensation Program (CalVCP) is available to assist eligible victims with crime-related expenses.
-Victims of domestic violence can apply for CalVCP assistance in four ways:
+The California Victim Compensation Board (CalVCB) is available to assist eligible victims with crime-related expenses.
+Victims of stalking can apply for CalVCB assistance in four ways:

-- Download an application from CalVCP's How to Apply page
+- Download an application from CalVCB's How to Apply page.

 When submitting a completed application, include one or more of the following forms of documentation if you have it available:

 - Crime report

 - An affidavit from a caseworker